-- Use Web technology to access American history and the Asian-American experience
+- Use Web technology to access American history and Asian American experiences

-- Study Asian culture by completing an arts and craft activity that connects students, hands-on to the culture of a different country
+- Study Asian cultures by completing an activity that connects students, hands-on to the culture of a different country

 - As you plan your age-appropriate lesson, you may wish to print out any reading assignment pages and staple them into a book for individual students.

 - If you have several computers in your classroom, assign computer time to small groups of same-reading level students.